International Postgraduate Research Scholarship

 - Subject to student visa conditions, a student is permitted to undertake paid work however this must not interfere with the student's study program.

-- scholarships will be awarded on the basis of academic merit, research capacity and relevance of proposed research to USQ's areas of research concentration.
+- will be awarded on the basis of academic merit, research publications and presentations, research experience, the record of the proposed supervisory team, the quality of the research proposal, and alignment with the University's research priorities.

 How to apply

-- IPRS HDR Scholarship Application form (DOCX 85KB);
+- HDR International Scholarship Application form - IPRS (DOCX 89KB);

 - curriculum vitae;